amitsingh17051/finalblog/src/content/post/create-aws-ec2-instance-with-all-related-laravel-env-packages.md

     yum info package_name
     ```

-5. Start the Apache web server.
+5. Start the nginx web server.

     ```plaintext
     [ec2-user ~]$ sudo systemctl start nginx
     ```

-6. Use the **systemctl** command to configure the Apache web server to start at each system boot.
+6. Use the **systemctl** command to configure the nginx web server to start at each system boot.

     ```plaintext
     [ec2-user ~]$ sudo systemctl enable nginx